Ontario County Sheriff’s Office seeks lateral transfers to fulfill staffing crisis

 That means any police officer in the state can apply to work in Ontario County for pay that is commensurate with experience, along with some incentives.

-The department has worked in a sign-on bonus, retention bonuses, a take-home patrol car for deputies and more.
-Applicants must also agree to becoming an Ontario County resident.
+The department has worked in a sign-on bonus, retention bonuses, a take-home patrol car for deputies, and more.
+Applicants must also agree to become Ontario County residents.

 “The reason we’re doing this is for some immediate relief,” said John Falbo, Undersheriff with Ontario County Sheriff’s Office.
 “We were losing a lot of deputies last year, just going to different agencies paying higher wages and benefits.”